-Gonzaga recognizes the inherent dignity of all individuals and promotes respect for all people in its activities and programs and in the relationships it shares with students, faculty, staff and the public.
-Further, Gonzaga expects all community members to promote dignity and respect in their daily interactions with each other.
+Gonzaga recognizes the inherent dignity of all individuals and promotes professional conduct for all people in its activities and programs and in the relationships it shares with students, faculty, staff and the public.
+Further, Gonzaga expects all community members to promote dignity and professionalism in their daily interactions with each other.

 Harassment, discrimination, and sexual misconduct will not be tolerated at Gonzaga.
 Such acts are counter to our mission, values, Student Code of Conduct and are against Gonzaga policy.
 Acts of harassment, discrimination, and/or sexual misconduct interfere with an individual’s ability to benefit from the Gonzaga experience.
 Gonzaga is committed to taking all appropriate steps to eliminate harassment, discrimination, and sexual misconduct, prevent its recurrence and address its effects.

 Gonzaga seeks to cultivate a campus culture of prevention and awareness surrounding harassment, discrimination and/or sexual misconduct.
 All members of the Gonzaga community are encouraged to report any incident of harassment, discrimination, or sexual misconduct.
 Gonzaga will take steps to resolve complaints promptly and equitably.
 Gonzaga does this by providing counseling and support services for individuals and groups who have been affected by harassment, discrimination, and/or sexual misconduct, by holding individuals who violate this policy accountable, and by providing education and training to the Gonzaga community.